popmonkey/jres_solver/README.md

 3.  **Objective Function**: The script defines a primary goal, which is to create the most "fair" schedule possible.
 It does this by minimizing the difference in the number of stints between team members and also minimizing the number of driver/spotter changes to reduce disruption.
 4.  **Solving**: The `pulp` library takes this model and uses an underlying solver (like CBC, which is included with `pulp`) to find the optimal set of "yes" or "no" answers for all the decision variables that satisfies all constraints and best achieves the objective function.
 5.  **Output**: The final, optimal assignments are formatted into the `solved_schedule.json` file, which is then used by `reporter.py` to generate the human-readable reports.

+---
+<small>This project was created by popmonkey and Gemini 2.5 Pro</small>